Adam13531/twitch-bot-timeout-new-accounts/README.md

 Run via `yarn start`.

 The threshold in days before an account is allowed to chat is hard-coded as `numDaysBeforeBeingAllowedToChat` in `main.js`.

+## Running with docker-compose
+1. Open the file `docker-compose.yml`.
+2. Edit the `environment` section with your own values.
+3. Run `docker-compose up --build`.